amirhmu1/Statistical-Modeling-Dashboard/README.md

    - Compute marginal and joint densities analytically
    - Monte Carlo simulation for data-driven validation
    - Parameter estimation using MLE or Bayesian methods

+     3. **Visualization**
+   - Marginal density plots for `T` and `U`
+   - Joint density heatmaps
+   - Simulation results for maximum load evaluation

+4. **Algorithm Selection**
+   - Choose from a variety of statistical and engineering algorithms
+   - Flexible and extendable for network evaluation or sensor optimization